bennerhq/fcsv/README.md

 Why?
 Because it's fun!!

-NOTE: This code is written with the extensive use of LLMs, like ChatGPT, Gemini, and Claude.
+NOTE: This code is written with the extensive use of LLMs, like GitHub Co-pilot, Gemini, and Claude.

 ## Features